freeyland/docker-magento/README.md

 open https://magento2.test
 ```

-> For more details on how everything works, see the extended [setup readme](https://github.com/freeyland/docker-magento/blob/master/SETUP.md).

 ## Custom CLI Commands

 - `bin/bash`: Drop into the bash prompt of your Docker container.
 The `phpfpm` container should be mainly used to access the filesystem within Docker.